 By default, each policy is configured with threat categories.
-Threat categories classify domains and IP addresses that Akamai confirmed or suspects are malicious.
+Threat categories classify domains and IP addresses that Akamai confirmed or suspects are malicious or risky.
 The domains and IP addresses that are included in these categories are updated automatically as new threats are identified.
 If ETP determines that a suspected threat for a category is malicious, the threat is added to the list of known threats in that category.

 - Malware.
 Domains and IP addresses used to host malicious software.